cherrynoize/dotfiles/.github/README.md

 - Convert to a higher compression format

+### Themes

+- We're sort of missing a theme (as 11 is a bit of weird number).
+If you feel like it, you can submit a new one.
+Even the wallpapers alone (need at least 2 or 3 for both light and dark versions).

 ## ✨ Contribute

 You can have a look at the [TODO](#-todo) and
 [known bugs](#-known-bugs) lists.
 Or open a PR/issue if you have found more.

+If you feel like you have something to add please do.

+## 💕 Sponsor

 [**Buy me a coke**](https://cherrynoize.github.io/#/contribute)